 - my.meteo.dir has been removed (it is now in the main rc file).
 This was motivated by the fact that several users on the same machine were using a totally different runtime meteo dir, and we want to keep one machine file per machine. - check path in #include statements, if any (typically to a compiler or queue rc file) - libraries: udunits 1.x (udunits for FORTRAN) and GRIBEX are not maintained anymore, and become more and more difficult to install on recent machines/compilers.
-We added an interface to udunits v2.x (udunits for C), and to the grib_api. - grib_api has been added, and still coexists gribex.
-This is needed for those who process meteo in grib format. - udunits is obsolete, and should be replace by udunits1 or udunits2, depending on which version is available on your system.
-This is needed if you use the netcdf met fields.
+We added an interface to udunits v2.x (udunits for C), and to the grib_api. - grib_api has been added.
+This is needed for those who process meteo in grib format.
+GRIBEX is not supported anymore in TM5. - udunits is obsolete, and should be replace by udunits1 or udunits2, depending on which version is available on your system.
+However udunits, whic only applied to netcdf met fields, is now optional.